ThomasB123/DistributedSystem/README.md

 # Just Hungry online food ordering and delivery

-## See 'ds.assignment.2020.pdf' for details.
+See 'ds.assignment.2020.pdf' for details.

+## Instructions

 I have used 5 external libraries in total:
 Pyro4, uuid, json, urllib, urllib.request, and math